Grandparents Raising Grandchildren

 Communicating openly and honestly with your grandchildren is one of the best things you can do to help them cope with their new situation.
 It’s especially important to take the time to really listen to your grandkids.
 In this difficult time, they need an adult they can go to with their questions, concerns, and feelings.

-Plan regular times when you sit and talk to each other, free from TV, games, or other distractions.
+Plan regular times when you sit and talk to each other, free from TV, phones, games, and other distractions.

 Encourage your grandchildren to talk about their feelings, both good and bad.
 Try to listen without judging or dismissing their feelings.